Stephon Tuitt: 2018

-In week 8 against the Cleveland Browns, Tuitt recorded 7 tackles, 1 sack, and 1 pass defended as the Steelers won 33–18.
+In week 8 against the Browns, Tuitt recorded 7 tackles, 1 sack, and 1 pass defended as the Steelers won 33–18.

-In week 10 against the Carolina Panthers, Tuitt hyper extended his elbow and missed the next two games against the Jacksonville Jaguars and Denver Broncos.
+In week 10 against the Carolina Panthers, Tuitt hyper extended his elbow and missed the next two games against the Jaguars and Broncos.
 He made his return in week 13 against the Los Angeles Chargers.

 Tuitt finished the season with 45 tackles, 5.5 sacks, and 4 passes defended.

 He received an overall grade of 81.8 from Pro Football Focus in 2018, which ranked as the 21st highest grade among all qualifying interior defenders.

 2019

-In Week 2 against the Seattle Seahawks, Tuitt sacked Russell Wilson 2.5 times as the Steelers lost 26–28.
+In Week 2 against the Seattle Seahawks, Tuitt sacked Russell Wilson 2.5 times as the Steelers lost 28–26.

-In Week 3 against the San Francisco 49ers, Tuitt recorded a sack on Jimmy Garoppolo in the 24–20 loss.
-On October 15, 2019, he was placed on injured reserve after suffering a torn pec in a Week 6 game against the Los Angeles Chargers.
+In Week 3 against the 49ers, Tuitt recorded a sack on Jimmy Garoppolo in the 24–20 loss.
+On October 15, 2019, he was placed on injured reserve after suffering a torn pec in a Week 6 game against the Chargers.

 2020

 Tuitt made his return from injury in Week 1 against the New York Giants on Monday Night Football.
 During the game, Tuitt recorded his first sack of the season on Daniel Jones in the 26–16 win.
-In Week 5 against the Philadelphia Eagles, Tuitt recorded 1.5 sacks on Carson Wentz during the 38–29 win.
+In Week 5 against the Eagles, Tuitt recorded 1.5 sacks on Carson Wentz during the 38–29 win.
 Tuitt's 3.5 sacks during the first four games of the 2020 season tied his previous season's total.
-In Week 8 against the Baltimore Ravens, Tuitt recorded nine tackles and two sacks on Lamar Jackson during the 28–24 win.
+In Week 8 against the Ravens, Tuitt recorded nine tackles and two sacks on Lamar Jackson during the 28–24 win.
 On November 4, 2020, Tuitt was named the AFC Defensive Player of the Week for his performance in Week 8.
-In Week 11 against the Jacksonville Jaguars, Tuitt recorded his seventh sack (single season career high) of the season on Jake Luton during the 27–3 win.
+In Week 11 against the Jaguars Tuitt recorded his seventh sack (single season career high) of the season on Jake Luton during the 27–3 win.
 He was placed on the reserve/COVID-19 list by the team on November 27, 2020, and activated on December 5.

 In Week 16 against the Indianapolis Colts, Tuitt recorded his tenth sack of the season on Philip Rivers during the 28–24 win.
 He finished the season with a career high 11 sacks, as well as 45 tackles and 2 forced fumbles.